← Back to Home

 vyper

 There is one obvious pattern I see we are missing which is for the case when the selector is 0x000000 where the compiler usually will optimize the check into a ISZERO comparison.
+We also did not see cases for when the function selectors are split with GT as another optimization for larger contracts with many functions.

 Benchmarking